ceas-ambassadors/ceas-ambassadors-website/docs/database.md

 Models names should be nouns - `Member`, `Event`, `Attendance`, etc. Sequelize automatically pluralizes them for table names, so `Member` becomes `Members`.
 Sequelize has no regard for grammatic conventions, it just appends an `s`.
 Column names (and attributes) should be named with underscores, so `myAttribute` becomes `my_attribute`.

 # Database Design
 This is the actual structue of the tables and their relationships.
+Each heading here is a model, and therefore table in our database - though as noted in [naming standards](#Naming Standards), they are pluralized.
 ### Member
 * id
   * unique auto incrementing id for member - primary key